cuddihyd-cornell/Factor-Lake/DOCS/REORGANIZATION_SUMMARY.md

 ## Summary

-Your Factor-Lake project now has:
+The Factor-Lake project now has:
 - ✅ Clean, organized structure with `src/` folder
 - ✅ All import paths fixed and working
 - ✅ Beautiful Streamlit web application